 - Rating Points (RP) — the total amount of CP, which you have collected.

-- Honor Standing (HS) – this is that very criterion that calculates the position and a Rank of every Player.
+- Honor Standing (HS) — this is the very criterion that calculates the position and Rank of every Player.
 These computations are made based on the data from WS, NR, and RP.

-The PvP Rank changes once a week with the exception of the DK, which influences your position immediately.
+The PvP Rank changes once a weekly reset with the exception of the DK, which influences your position immediately.

 There are 14 Ranks in total, each with unique titles and rewards — we will dwell on them in more detail a little bit later.